afroewis/hugo-cyberpunk2077/README.md

 ## Features

-### Cyberpunk-images
+### Cyberpunk images
-Use the `img` shortcode to display a cyberpunk border around the image.
+Use the `img` shortcode to display a cyberpunk frame around the image.

 Example: